HenokT2/inet_4031_adduser_script/README.md

 # INET 4031 Add User Script

 ## Program Description
 This project demonstrates a Python-based solution for automating server operations, specifically user creation.
-Automation tools like BASH, PERL, and Python are commonly used to handle repetitive tasks in server administration.
-For this project, Python is employed to write a script that simplifies user management on a server.
+Automation tools like BASH, PERL, and Python are  used to handle repetitive tasks in server administration.
+For this project, Python is used to write a script that simplifies user management on a server.

 ## Program Operation